The Effects of Dehydration on an Athlete

 Many athletes – from casual exercisers to Iron Man triathletes – don’t often fully understand the impact dehydration has on exercise performance.
 Simply put, dehydration is terrible for athletes, and the science is pretty clear.

 Dehydration affects an athlete’s mind and body, and the more dehydrated they are, the more pronounced the decline in performance.
 Thus, remedying it is one of the most effective strategies for maximizing athletic output.
 Here are four ways dehydration affects your performance.

 4 Ways that Dehydration Can Impact an Athlete's Performance

 1. Fatigue Sets in Faster

 Your body temperature rises more rapidly when you’re dehydrated.
 This happens because dehydration causes a drop in sweat rate and the flow of blood to the skin[i], and thus greatly reduces your ability to dissipate heat.
-Unfortunately, the higher your body temperature increases, the more fatigued you feel, especially nearing a core temperature of 103° F[ii].
+Unfortunately, the higher your body temperature increases, the more fatigued you feel, which is why you may notice burnout quicker if you're not hydrated.

 The adage goes, “exercise is 90 percent mental,” and that doesn’t bode well for dehydrated athletes.
 Why?
 A drop in cognitive performance has been observed numerous times in dehydrated athletes.